fedora-python/portingguide/source/strings.rst

 Quoted string literals can be prefixed with ``b`` or ``u`` to get bytes or text, respectively.
 These prefixes work both in Python 2 (2.6+) and 3 (3.3+).
-Literal without these prefixes result in native strings.
+Literals without these prefixes result in native strings.

+Add a ``b`` or ``u`` prefix to all strings, unless a native string is desired.

 String operations